Differential Calculi on Associative Algebras and Integrable Systems: Bidifferential calculus

-\paragraph{Further examples.} Many integrable equations can be obtained as a reduction of the self-dual Yang-Mills equation.
-This holds in particular for the chiral model equation governing stationary and axially symmetric solutions of Einstein's equation in electrovacuum, see \cite{DMH13SIGMA} and references cited there.
+\textbf{Further examples.} Many integrable equations can be obtained as a reduction of the self-dual Yang-Mills equation .
+This holds in particular for the chiral model equation governing stationary and axially symmetric solutions of Einstein's equation in electrovacuum, see \cite{DKMH11SIGMA_DMH,DMH13SIGMA_DMH} and references cited there.
 However, the Kadomtsev-Petviashvili (KP) equation apparently cannot be usefully obtained in this way.
-But it fits perfectly well into bidifferential calculus.
-Matrix versions of the most familiar integrable equations (including Korteweg-deVries (KdV), Boussinesq, Sine-Gordon, Nonlinear Schr\"odinger equation and its integrable discretizations, KP, Davey-Stewartson, Toda and (generalized) Volterra lattices, two-dimensional Toda lattice, discrete KP and Hirota bilinear difference equation) have been treated in the bidifferential calculus framework, and corresponding infinite families of exact (soliton) solutions have been generated.
-These examples are all based on a graded algebra of the form (\ref{Omega_wedge}).
+But it fits perfectly well into bidifferential calculus .
+Matrix versions of the most familiar integrable equations (including Korteweg-deVries (KdV)\footnote{A bidifferential calculus for KdV is recalled in Example~\ref{ex:KdV_bidiff_DMH} in Section~\ref{sec:scs_DMH}.}, Boussinesq , Sine-Gordon , Nonlinear Schr\"odinger equation and its integrable discretizations, KP , Davey-Stewartson , Toda and (generalized) Volterra lattices , two-dimensional Toda lattice, discrete KP and Hirota bilinear difference equation ) have been treated in the bidifferential calculus framework, and corresponding infinite families of exact (soliton) solutions have been generated.
+These examples are all based on a graded algebra of the form (\ref{Omega_wedge_DMH}).
 A comprehensive search for further examples still has to be carried out, with the aid of computer algebra.